Ramong1/terraform-nginx/README.md

 # terraform-nginx
 Deploy an ubuntu VM on Azure.
 Install nginx using salt and run it on multiple ports.

-To use you will need to create a terraform.tfvars file and place it in the same directory as the main.tf and variables.tf files.
-In your terraform.tfvars file you will need to populate the values for the defined variables with what works for you.
+To use you will need to populate the terraform.tfvars file variables with what works for you.
 For example,

 location = "prefered location"